automl/TabPFN/README.md

 ```bash
 pip install tabpfn[baselines]
 ```
-To run the autogluon baseline please create a separate environment and install autogluon==0.4.0, installation in the same environment as our other baselines is not possible.
+To run the autogluon and autosklearn baseline please create a separate environment and install autosklearn / autogluon==0.4.0, installation in the same environment as our other baselines is not possible.

 ## Getting started